Different Types of Wood and Their Uses

 This is only found in the forests of Gabon.
 Okoume wood is softwood and has color salmon pink in color with a fibrous texture and an irregular grain that looks like light mahogany.
 Okoume trees mainly produce cylindrical logs, which are suitable for slicing and peeling and is mainly used to make veneer sheet.

-A pinewood is a cheaper and more readily available alternative to traditional hardwoods.
+Pinewood is a cheaper and more readily available alternative to traditional hardwoods.
 It is one type of pale wood that can range from yellow to almost red in appearance.
-Pinewood is highly susceptible to wear and denting, especially in high traffic areas.
+Pinewood is highly susceptible to wear and denting, especially in high–traffic areas.

 A Central American softwood pine has better strength and durability compared to most pines.
 The commercial graded pitch pine is used for constructional work.

-Poplar woods color is pale, light and very soft.
-It is mostly used in joinery, furniture interiors, and packing cases and for making plywood.
+Poplar wood’s color is pale, light, and very soft.
+It is mostly used in joinery, furniture interiors, packing cases, and for making plywood.
 It second most prior source after conifers for cellulose for pulp paper.

 This is mostly found and grown in South East Asia and is a medium reddish–brown hardwood with a marked stripe figure, used for interior joinery, furniture, and flooring.

-This type of wood comes up with a close and straight-grained wood with a high strength-to-weight ratio.
+This wood comes up with a close and straight–grained wood with a high strength–to–weight ratio.